Mwangi-dan/NEGPOD_7-PLD-4/README.md

-The code allows a user to learn more about wildlife.
+The code allows a user to log in, sign up, play as a guest, or be redirected to an informative website.
+User picks one of the options.
-User is welcomed then proceeds to select a category that they would like to choose After making their selection they are made to choose between learning more about the category choice or playing in the trivia If they pick the first choice, they are redirected to a Wildlife website If the trivia is chosen, they play a trivia game and they get the score at the end of the game
+User is welcomed, then proceeds to select a category of wildlife - terrestrial, aquatic, or aerial - that they would like to be tested on.
+After making their selection they will be shown questions about their chosen wildlife.
+User answers questions correctly or incorrectly.
+At the end of the quiz, the user will be given their numerical score.